cartesi/docs/docs/cartesi-rollups/components.md

 We can imagine epochs in three different states:

 - **Accumulating**, when the epoch is open and waiting for inputs.
-- **Sealed**, when the inputs for that epoch are well defined and the validators are preparing to or sending their claims.
+- **Sealed**, when the inputs for that epoch are well defined and the validators are preparing to send their claims.
 Sealed epochs can also be under dispute.
 - **Finalized**, when consensus was reached and the outputs can be safely executed.

-The on-chain state, depending on the phase it is at, can contain one or two epochs, as illustrated by the diagram below.
+The on-chain state, depending on what phase it is, can contain one or two epochs, as illustrated by the diagram below.

 ![img](./onchain-phases.png)

 - **Input Accumulation**: there is a single accumulating epoch, active and waiting for the inputs it is going to batch.
 - **Awaiting Consensus**: there are two epochs.
 A sealed one, for which validators are preparing to or sending their claims, and an accumulating one, which is active and receiving inputs.
-- **Awaiting Dispute**: also has two epochs.
+- **Awaiting Dispute**: there are also two epochs.
 A sealed one and an accumulating one.
 The sealed epoch is under dispute.
-Two conflicting claims were received and the validators are enrolling in a verification game to decide which claim stands.
+At least two conflicting claims were received and the validators are enrolling in a verification game to decide which claim stands.
 Since the sealed epoch's inputs are well defined, honest validators will always reach the same claim.
 A dispute necessarily means that a claim is provably false.

 To better understand the whole process on a timeline, let's describe how the system schedules different rollups phases.